 In five cases, law enforcement officers, victim advocates or other officials notified the victim of the potential wrongful conviction during the reinvestigation — for example, when a DNA test had been ordered or when the case had been opened for a formal review in response to an innocence commission.
 In one case, an official notified the victim after the wrongfully convicted individual had already been exonerated.
 In four cases, victims learned of the potential wrongful conviction through third parties, such as reporters or legal representatives for the wrongfully convicted individuals.
 And in one case, notification was not necessary because the victim believed in the wrongfully convicted person's innocence from the time of the original trial and was actively involved in the appeal and exoneration process.

-In nine of the 11 cases, law enforcement identified the actual offender through a confession, DNA testing or new evidence.
-Three of these offenders were prosecuted and convicted.
+In nine of the 11 cases, law enforcement identified the individual who actually committed the crime through a confession, DNA testing or new evidence.
+Three of these individuals were prosecuted and convicted.
 In three cases, the statute of limitations had passed.
-In the remaining cases, the offenders were not prosecuted for reasons specific to the individual cases; however, in a few of these cases, the actual offenders were incarcerated for other offenses.
+In the remaining cases, the persons were not prosecuted for reasons specific to the individual cases; however, in a few of these cases, the individuals who actually committed the offenses were incarcerated for other offenses.

 How Wrongful Convictions May Affect Victims